yev-d/tutos/ROS/Tutorial-001/Determine-IP-addresses-of-Master-and-Slave.md

 ## The goal

 Connect to Raspberry Pi 3b (RPi3b for short).
-Determine it's IP-adress.
+Determine it's IP-adress, for the [Tutorial 001: Remotely connecting to webcam using Raspberry Pi 3 and ROS](Remotely-connecting-to-webcam-using-Raspberry-Pi-3-and-ROS.md)

 ## Environment